-A neuroma is a benign growth or inflammation of nerve tissue.
-When the swollen or thickened nerve is in the ball of the foot it's called Morton’s Neuroma.
-The inflamed nerve can cause pain and feel like you're walking on a pebble on the ball of your foot.
+A neuroma is a benign growth or inflammation of nerve tissue and when it occurs is in the ball of the foot, it's called Morton’s Neuroma.
+The inflamed nerve causes pain and feels like you're walking on a pebble all of the time.

-Foot neuromas mostly occur in response to injury or over-use and usually appear between the third and fourth toes and normally affect only one foot.
+These mostly occur in response to an injury or by over-use and normally affect only one foot.

-UFAI is nationally recognized for the research and advances we have made for neuroma treatment.
-We always try to avoid nerve excision and begin with less invasive measures.
-Only if these do not work do we suggest surgery.
+UFAI is nationally recognized for the research and treatment advances we have pioneered.
+We always try to avoid surgery and begin with less invasive treatments whenever possible.